Laudenbach Periodontics & Dental Implants

 The Frenectomy Procedure

 A frenectomy is a minor surgical procedure typically completed in a single office visit.
 The process begins with a local anesthetic to numb the treatment area, ensuring you feel no discomfort during the surgery.
-Most patients experience only slight pressure as the periodontist works.
+Most patients experience only slight pressure as the periodontist works to release the frenum attachment.

 Traditional frenectomy uses a scalpel to carefully remove the frenum tissue.
 The periodontist makes precise incisions to release the attachment from the gums, then closes the area with small sutures.
 This approach provides excellent control and predictable healing.

-Laser frenectomy offers an alternative approach using a soft tissue laser instead of a scalpel.
+Laser frenectomy offers an advanced alternative using Fotona soft tissue laser technology rather than a scalpel.
 The laser removes tissue while simultaneously sealing blood vessels, reducing bleeding during the procedure.
-Many patients prefer laser procedures because they typically cause less post-operative discomfort and require minimal or no sutures.
+Dr. Laudenbach and Dr. Bhavsar are trained in Fotona laser therapy, and many patients prefer this approach because it typically causes less post-operative discomfort and requires minimal or no sutures.

-The entire quick procedure usually takes 15 to 30 minutes, depending on the complexity.
+The entire procedure usually takes 15 to 30 minutes, depending on the complexity.
 For labial frenectomy, your periodontist releases the tissue connecting your lip to your gums.
-Lingual frenectomy removes or releases the tissue restricting your tongue to the floor of your mouth.
+Lingual frenectomy removes or releases the tissue restricting your tongue to the floor of your mouth, restoring natural movement.

 Recovery and Healing

 The healing process after frenectomy typically progresses smoothly with proper care.
 You may experience mild soreness, slight swelling, or minor bleeding in the first 24 hours.
-Over-the-counter pain medication usually provides adequate relief, though your periodontist may prescribe medication for larger procedures.
+Over-the-counter pain medication usually provides adequate relief, though your periodontist may prescribe medication for more involved procedures.

 Avoid strenuous activities for the first few days to prevent bleeding.
 Stick to soft foods that require minimal chewing and avoid hot, spicy, or acidic items that might irritate the surgical site.
-Gentle rinsing with warm salt water helps keep the area clean and promotes proper healing.
+Gentle rinsing with warm salt water helps keep the area clean and promotes proper healing throughout the Philadelphia area patients’ recovery.

 Most patients return to normal activities within two to three days.
 The surgical site heals completely in about two weeks, though you’ll notice improvement much sooner.
-Maintaining excellent oral hygiene remains important, but be gentle around the treatment area while it heals.
+Maintaining excellent periodontal maintenance remains important, but be gentle around the treatment area while it heals.

-Follow all post-operative instructions provided by your healthcare provider.
+Follow all post-operative instructions provided by your care team.
 Contact your periodontist if you experience severe pain, excessive bleeding, or signs of infection.
-These situations are rare, but prompt attention ensures the best outcome.
+These situations are rare, but prompt attention ensures the best possible outcome for your recovery.

 Benefits Beyond Immediate Relief

 Frenectomy benefits extend well beyond solving the immediate problem.
-Children with tongue tie often show dramatic improvement in speech after the restriction is removed.
-The increased tongue movement allows clearer pronunciation and more natural speech development.
+Children with tongue tie often show meaningful improvement in speech after the restriction is removed.
+The increased tongue movement allows clearer pronunciation and more natural speech development over time.

-Closing gaps between front teeth creates a more attractive smile and makes orthodontic treatment more effective.
+Closing gaps between front teeth creates a more attractive smile and makes periodontal therapy and orthodontic treatment more effective.
 When combined with braces or aligners, frenectomy helps ensure teeth stay in their corrected positions rather than drifting back apart.

 Preventing gum recession protects your long-term oral health.
 By removing the source of constant tension on your gums, frenectomy stops progressive tissue loss that could otherwise lead to root exposure, sensitivity, and increased risk of decay or periodontal disease.

 Improved oral function makes everyday activities easier.
 Eating becomes more comfortable when your tongue moves freely.
 Speaking feels natural without tissue restrictions.
-Even basic oral hygiene improves when you can properly position your tongue and lips.
+Even basic oral hygiene improves when you can properly position your tongue and lips during brushing and cleaning.

-Experience Expert Frenectomy Treatment at Laudenbach Periodontics & Dental Implants
+Frenectomy Care at Laudenbach Periodontics & Dental Implants

-Dr. Jay Laudenbach and Dr. Ishita Bhavsar bring specialized training in periodontal surgery to every frenectomy procedure.
-With over 25 years of experience, our team understands the nuances of frenum problems and uses proven techniques to achieve the best results.
-We offer both traditional and laser approaches, selecting the method that best suits your specific needs.
+Dr. Jay Laudenbach, a Board Certified Diplomate of the American Board of Periodontology, and Dr. Ishita Bhavsar bring advanced periodontal surgical training to every frenectomy procedure.
+With over 30 years of trusted experience serving the greater Philadelphia area, our team understands the nuances of frenum problems and uses proven techniques to achieve the best results.
+We offer both traditional and Fotona laser approaches, selecting the method that best suits your specific needs and goals.

-Our Philadelphia practice provides comprehensive care in a comfortable environment.
-Whether you need treatment for yourself or your child, we take time to explain the procedure and answer your questions.
-Schedule your consultation at Laudenbach Periodontics & Dental Implants by contacting our office today.
+Our Philadelphia practice provides comprehensive periodontal care in a warm, comfortable environment.
+Whether you need treatment for yourself or your child, we take time to explain the procedure thoroughly and answer every question.
+Schedule your $199 consultation, which includes all necessary X-rays, full periodontal charting, and a full series of photos, at Laudenbach Periodontics & Dental Implants by requesting an appointment today.

 Frequently Asked Questions About Frenectomy